 By 2020, the majority of all Internet search requests will be done by voice.
 Right now, 1 out of every 4 homes in America and 1 out of 6 in the UK has a smart speaker with a voice assistant like an Amazon Echo or a Google Home.
 And don’t even get me started on Bixby by Samsung.
 Is it too soon to name this generation, Generation Voice?

-Voice Enables Younger Users Access To The Internet
+Voice Assistants Give Younger Users Access To The Internet

 Today, it’s easier than ever for younger kids to get access to the internet.
-A toddler, too young to type, just needs to talk to get access to the Internet.
+A toddler, too young to read or type, just needs to talk to get access to the Internet.
 This creates a new set of problems for parents as we can see in this clever commercial from Spark, the New Zealand-based phone and Internet provider.
-Things like Santa Claus, The Easter Bunny, The Tooth Fairy or even The Halloween Switch Witch might be close to extinction.
-Kids who want to know the truth, just have to use their voice.

 Welcome To Generation Voice